jtnystrom/Discount/README.md

 ./spark-submit.sh --minimizers PASHA/pasha_all_55_10.txt -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --sequence
 `

-A new directory called /path/to/output/dir_counts will be created with the output.
+A new directory called /path/to/output/dir_counts will be created for the output.

 Usage of upper and lower bounds filtering, histogram generation, normalization of k-mer orientation, and other functions, may be seen in the online help: